 What is the best trolling lure in the Spring or Fall

 I choose my lures mostly on how deep I expect the trout to be holding.
 When fishing in the Spring, Fall or even ice free winters.
 I expect the trout to be holding and feeding close to the surface.
 So, in the spring I mostly fish floating Jerkbaits, Flatfish, or inline spinners that have a colorado blade such as the Joe Fly.

 What is the best trolling lure in the Summer

-Over the summer, i find trout trend to seek deeper water where it is cooler.
-So I use lures which naturally swim deeper.
+Over the summer, I find trout trend to seek deeper water where it is cooler.
+So I use lures that naturally swim deeper.

-If I am not prepared to fish a dropshot or downrigger, I generally go for a heavier metal lure which sinks faster like a Acme Kastmaster.
-I also trend to fish late in the day, sometimes even into the night.
+If I am not prepared to fish a dropshot or downrigger, I generally go for a heavier metal lure which sinks faster like an Acme Kastmaster.
+I also tend to fish late in the day, sometimes even into the night.
 In the evening I find the trout might return to the shallows where I can catch them on Jerkbaits.